Skip to main content

 export KINETO_DAEMON_INIT_DELAY_S=3

-Additionally, while obtaining information (Attach or Trace) from the detailed profiling feature, additional overhead of several percent to a maximum of about 50% occurs only during that interval.
+Additionally, while obtaining information from the detailed profiling feature, additional overhead of several percent to a maximum of about 50% occurs only during that interval.

-- Simple Trace: Click the Trace button to trace the program for the selected number of times.
+Click the Trace button to trace the program for the selected number of iterations.

-When you obtain a profile through Trace or Attach, the captured profile information is displayed on the panel below.
+When you obtain a profile through Trace, the captured profile information is displayed in the panel below.

 Since the data size obtained by this feature can be large, displaying information may take time.